nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Take Note:**<br>

 - All fields are Required.
-- EMAIL must follow the specified format (ie. `yyyy-MM-dd HH:mm:ss`).
+- TIME must follow the specified format (ie. `yyyy-MM-dd HH:mm:ss`).
 - PATIENT must contain the valid IC of a Patient in the Database.
 - DOCTOR must contain the valid IC of a Doctor in the Database.